NovikovIE/mushroom-classification/README.md

 - Accuracy for 4 poisonous categories
 - F1 score for 4 poisonous categories

+Baseline model is simple convolutional neural network.

 Main model is EfficientNet B4 with a custom head.

 Dataset:

 - [Mushrooms](https://www.kaggle.com/datasets/zedsden/mushroom-classification-dataset)
+- Data is split into train, val and test sets based on names sorting and ratios 70%, 15%, 15%.

 ## Setup